huitou/r-props-distributor/README.md

 # r-props-distributor

-This is an experimental library to provide a pair of React props distribution.
+This is an experimental library to provide a pair of React props distribution artefacts.